-This Pay TV advertisement features an animated football player who is being tackled.
+The NRL version features an animated football player who is being tackled.
 He smiles and winks at the camera as he places the ball down to score a try.
 He then celebrates.
 The voice-over states, "Want a flying start to this football season?
 Well if your team scores a try in the first five minutes, you win.
 We'll pay you out straight away.
 Footy's back with Sportsbet".